IsaakKrut/FoodDeliveryApp/README.md

 TODO:

+1. Add a success and failure page for user to be redirected to after the order is submitted.
+2. Create a home page
-1. Authorization, additional features for signed in users.
+3. Authorization, additional features like order history for signed in users.
-2. Opportunity to order from different places on the same website.
+4. Allow users to order from different places on the same website.